 - Tablecloth or some covering to avoid getting dye on the table

-- Plastic Cups (do not use styrofoam or the vinegar will eat through it)
+- A Plastic Cup for each color (do not use styrofoam or the vinegar will eat through it)

 Fill cups, bowls or containers with the enough water to cover the egg (about 1/2 cup), add 1 teaspoon of white vinegar and food coloring (see amount of drops in note above).